Home

 Ron Minerd

 Son Ronald Patrick Minerd ( ? -living) was born in (?).
 He was joined in holy wedlock with Cheri Cothran ( ? - ? ) of Farmington Hills, MI.
-They are the parents of a family of children -- Amie Bard, Benjamin Minerd, Sara Minerd, Andrew Minerd and perhaps one or two others.
+They are the parents of a family of four children -- Amie Bard, Benjamin Minerd, Sara Grizzaffi and Andrew Minerd.
 For many years, the Minerds resided in Merrimack, Hillsborough County, NH.
 There, Ron pursued a career as an entrepreneur in the medical education field.
 In 2005, the virtual New Hampshire company he founded -- Medical Education Broadcast Network (MEBN) -- was named to the prestigious Inc 500 list of the nation's fastest growing private companies.
 Its Ceoncd.com website provides continuing education and distance-learning programs and materials for medical professionals.
 The award generated news media coverage in the New Hampshire Union Leader newspaper.
 He also has owned the Minerd.net website, which featured current events about his large, ever-expanding family.
 In more recent years the Minerds have lived in Florida and in Indian Land, SC.

 Ethel and Jake Hetzer